Portopetro

-Portopetro is a district of Santanyí on the island of Majorca, in the Balearic Islands of Spain, around 62 km from Palma.
+Portopetro is a district of Santanyí on the island of Mallorca, in the Balearic Islands of Spain, around 62 km from Palma.

-Portopetro is a small fishing village with a population of approximately 500 and consist of a harbour, small marina and a secluded beach which is adjacent to the harbour.
+Portopetro is a small fishing village with a population of approximately 500 and consists of a harbour, small marina and a secluded beach which is adjacent to the harbour.
 There are a number of restaurants and bars distributed along the harbour's edge serving local and Mediterranean cuisine.
 Most of its buildings were developed in the 20th century.